DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 >
 > 用 CloudFormation 部署基础架构、更新 Lambda 代码、发布新版本、更新 alias 指向，都是标准做法

-#### 🎈Question #80
+#### 🎈?Question #80

-An application running on a set of Amazon EC2 instances in an Auto Scaling group requires a configuration file to operate. **The instances are created and maintained with AWS CloudFormation.** A DevOps engineer wants the instances to have the latest configuration file when launched, and wants changes to the configuration file to be reflected on all the instances with a minimal delay when the CloudFormation template is updated. **Company policy requires that application configuration files be maintained along with AWS infrastructure configuration files in source control.**
+An application running on a set of Amazon EC2 instances in an Auto Scaling group requires a configuration file to operate. **The instances are created and maintained with AWS CloudFormation.** A DevOps engineer wants the instances to have the latest configuration file when launched, and **wants changes to the configuration file to be reflected on all the instances with a minimal delay when the CloudFormation template is updated.** Company policy requires that **application configuration files be maintained along with AWS infrastructure configuration files in source control.**

 Which solution will accomplish this?